B13rg/B13rg.github.io/_drafts/2020-11-20-summary-of-a-90s-pc.md

 The only fan exhaust seems to be in the front.
 While there is a grille in the back,  the front has a spot where a use could mount a small fan.
 It wouldn't be too effective though, the cutouts for air on the front of the case wouldn't have allowed much air to pass through.
-While probably not too much of a problem back then, computer's today would absolutly suffocate in a case like this unless some modifications were made.
+While probably not too much of a problem back then, computer's today would absolutely suffocate in a case like this unless some modifications were made.

 Sadly, there are no "maker marks" for the case except for a "Made in China" sticker that was stuck on the bottom of the case.